theandyb/BRIDGES_redo/README.md

 The scripts to generate counts based on the reference genome are `gw_1_count3cats.py` and `gw_1_count_6cats.py`.
 Batch scripts to submit jobs to slurm are `step5_gw_1_count_3cat_batch.sh` and `step5_gw_1_count_6cat_batch.sh`.

+After this, run the script `step5_combine_chromosomes.R` to combine the per-chromosome per-reference files into per-reference files.

 # Step 6: Genome-wide Background Rates - Two Postion Models

 The script to generate counts based on the reference genome is `gw_2_count_6cats.py`, with batch script to submit jobs to slurm `step6_gw_2_6cats.sh`.